 Deep Purple

 The band’s trademark has always been the mix of guitar and keyboard, with simple, strong riffs and vigorous solos.
-Deep Purple ranked 22nd on the VH1 TV channel’s “Greatest Hard Rock Artists” list, received the title of “Music Legend” at the 2008 World Music Awards, and entered the Rock and Roll Hall of Fame in 2016.
+Deep Purple ranked 22nd on the VH1 TV channel’s “Greatest Hard Rock Artists” list, received the title “Music Legend” at the 2008 World Music Awards, and entered the Rock and Roll Hall of Fame in 2016.

-The first album, Shades of Deep Purple, was released in September 1968.
-Filled with re-recordings (including progressive versions of the Beatles’ “Help!” and Jimi Hendrix’s “Hey Joe”), the album hit the charts in the United States with a song by Joe South: “Hush”, the band’s first single.
 In December of that year, when the second album (The Book of Taliesyn) had already been released, they went on their first American tour with Cream.
 On this tour, in addition to visiting the mansion of Hugh Hefner, creator of Playboy magazine, the group also discovered that another reason for their success in the New World came from the band’s name – the same as a drug then very popular in California.
 The second album also featured re-recordings, such as “River Deep, Mountain High” (sung by Tina Turner), “We Can Work it Out” (Beatles) and “Kentucky Woman” (Neil Diamond).
-The composition “Wring That Neck” (called “Hard Road” in the United States, because of the violence of the name) survived, in the group’s setlist, the extinction of the first line-up the following year.
+The composition “Wring That Neck” (called “Hard Road” in the United States because of the violence of the name) survived, in the group’s setlist, the extinction of the first line-up the following year.
 It was the vehicle for some of the most inspiring solo exchanges between Blackmore and Lord.

 In 1969, Blackmore and Lord were unhappy with the group’s sound.
 Both wanted to experiment more with volume and electricity but felt that Evans’ voice would not keep up with the changes.
-The group’s third album, called Deep Purple, reflected the tension of a band that had its feet in the English rock of the 1960s and its head in something that was yet to be created.
+The group’s third album, called Deep Purple, reflected the tension of a band that had its feet in the English rock of the 1960s and its head in something yet to be created.
 At the invitation of drummer Mick Underwood, on June 24, Blackmore and Lord went to see a performance by the group Episode Six, whose lead singer (Ian Gillan) Blackmore’s former colleague had spoken highly of.
 The two Deep Purple members even went on stage for a jam.
 This was the beginning of the most tense and creatively decisive month in Deep Purple’s entire career.

 Time for change

-On June 29, 1973, during the group’s second trip to Japan and after an impeccable show, in which Jon Lord included “Happy Birthday” to Paice in his keyboard solo (it was the drummer’s birthday), Ian Gillan returned to the stage and announced that it would be Deep Purple’s last show with that line-up.
+On June 29, 1973, during the group’s second trip to Japan and after an impeccable show in which Jon Lord included “Happy Birthday” to Paice in his keyboard solo (it was the drummer’s birthday), Ian Gillan returned to the stage and announced that it would be Deep Purple’s last show with that line-up.
 During the show, there were no other signs of attrition.
 In retrospect, Gillan’s silence when singing the line “no matter what we get out of this” in “Smoke on the Water” could indicate that everything he could get out of this was already over.
-Glover also left the group, and moved into the artistic department of Purple Records – the group’s record label – to work in production.
+Glover also left the group and moved into the artistic department of Purple Records – the group’s record label – to work in production.

 The first new member recruited to Deep Purple, right after the end of phase II, was bassist Glenn Hughes, who sang and played bass in the group Trapeze.
-The dual ability excited Blackmore and Lord, but he would not be left alone on vocals.
-Deep Purple’s plan was to seek the voice of Paul Rodgers (ex-Free, ex-Bad Company).
-After a first contact, he asked for some time to think about it and decided to continue with his band at the time, the then Free.
+The dual ability excited Blackmore and Lord, but he would not be left alone on vocalDeep Purple planned to seek the voice of Paul Rodgers (ex-Free, ex-Bad Company).
+After the first contact, he asked for some time to think about it and decided to continue with his band at the time, then Free.
 While the search for a new vocalist continued, Blackmore and Hughes got to know each other and played together.
-What would become the blues “Mistreated”, without the lyrics, was composed at this time.
+What would become the blues “Mistreated” without the lyric was composed at this time.

 On September 9, the new group locked themselves in Clearwell Castle for two weeks to compose.
 Very excited, Coverdale – whose stage experience was only with recording demos – wrote four different lyrics for the song that would be “Burn”.
 One of them was called “The Road”.
-On the 23rd, one day after Coverdale’s 22nd birthday, phase III was presented to the British press.
+On the 23rd, one day after Coverdale’s 22nd birthdayPhasese III was presented to the British press.
 In November, the album Burn was recorded, again in Montreux, with the same Rolling Stones mobile unit with which Machine Head was recorded.
 The new team would make its stage debut on December 8 in Denmark.
-It was the debut of Deep Purple’s phase III.
+It was the debut of Deep Purple’Phasese III.
 The album would only be released in 1974.

-The sound of the new line-up was marked by Blackmore’s greater speed and technique on the guitar and by the tension between the two singers.
+The sound of the new line-up was marked by Blackmore’s more incredible speed and technique on the guitar and by the tension between the two singers.
 In the studio, the duets were perfect.
 On stage, Hughes put all the power of his lungs to work whenever he could, often intimidating Coverdale.
 The bassist and singer also added to Deep Purple’s recipe a good pinch of soul and funk spice – which Blackmore initially accepted begrudgingly, because he understood that although this style was in the charts at the time, it wasn’t part of the constitutive elements of Deep Purple’s sound.

 Deep Purple’s third lineup would end a year after California Jam, on April 7, 1975, a week before Blackmore’s thirtieth birthday.
 It was the Stormbringer album release tour in Europe.
 With even more soul/funk swing, the album displeased Blackmore greatly.
 He already had some ideas in his head, and when he left[10] he already had a new band formed: Rainbow.
 The dilemma for the group was whether to continue without Blackmore – the creator of all the riffs that made Deep Purple famous – or to move on, taking advantage of the fact that the group was one of the most profitable in the history of rock music.